BilalAhmed-358/Flutter_Chat_App/README.md

 ![](Screenshots/Icon.jpg)

+You can also download my app's apk using this [link.](https://drive.google.com/file/d/1KqV06lrBoKyfro7nceyW3GI-duYUDikz/view?usp=sharing)

 This is a chat application built using Flutter and Dart.
 The app provides a platform for users to connect with each other and engage in real-time conversations.
 It leverages the power of Firebase as the backend, enabling seamless user authentication and data storage.

 ## Features